 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the City are described in Note A to the financial statements.
-As described in Note D.1 to the financial statements, the City changed accounting policies related to fair value measurement by adopting Statement of Governmental Accounting Standards Board (GASB) No. 72, Fair Value Measurement and Application in 2016.
+The significant accounting policies used by the City are described in Note 1 to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2017.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
 To the best of our knowledge, all significant transactions have been recognized in the financial statements in the proper period.